Metals and precious stones

 Sapphire

 Discovered in East Africa in 1967, tsavorite garnet owes its name to the Tsavo National Park in Kenya where it was discovered.
-From the beautiful family of garnets, tsavorite is the rarest with its intense green.
-Thanks to its high refractive index and hardness, tsavorite garnet is an excellent alternative to the emerald, which is much more fragile and expensive.
+Coming from the very beautiful garnet family, tsavorite is one of the rarest varieties with its intense green color.
+Thanks to its high refractive index and great hardness, tsavorite garnet is an excellent alternative to emerald, which is much more fragile and expensive.
 The largest deposits of this magnificent green stone are found in Kenya and Tanzania.

 Metals